 Content analytics of calls is one of the largest untapped data resources globally.
-It is a treasure chest on which companies sit without realizing its value.
+It is a treasure chest on which companies sit without realising its value.

 Corporate management typically has three areas of interest: